Welcome to TEMP/reviews, a new, MPLS-based, online arts platform that will take

 aren’t really sure what the future holds for this site and

-If you would like to contribute or respond to something written here you can contact me, Ryan Fontaine, or Brooks Turner at TEMPMPLS@gmail.com.
+If you would like to contribute or respond to something written here you can contact me, Ryan Fontaine, or Brooks Turner at [email protected].
 No promises we’ll publish your work, but we encourage your content and dialogue.
-Currently, we have no resources to pay for submissions but hopefully that will eventually change.
-For now, it has to be a labor of love, but we firmly believe in the value of writing and that contributors should be paid.
-That will either eventually happen or this project will eventually end, so if you have any ideas…

 This website and whatever TEMP becomes was made possible with the help of Bockley Gallery, Second Shift, SooVac, Rosalux, PlayTimers, Company Projects, Rochester Art Center, HAIRandNAILS, Forage Modern, and Public Functionary.
 Thank you, everyone!